KaranPatelDev/FastHTML/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## 🙏 Acknowledgements

-- Inspired by the original FastHTML Guestbook.
-- Thanks to the developers of FastHTML, HTMX, and Supabase for their amazing tools.

 ## 📬 Contact

 For feedback, suggestions, or collaboration opportunities, reach out at mpkaranpatel01018@gmail.com.